 Some of these plants are grown from seed.
 Because of natural genetic variation in seed produced plants, there may be differences in appearance between siblings.
 Environmental differences between our Colorado location and your location may also cause differences in appearance.
-All will bloom yellow because they have previously done so in our greenhouse.
+All will bloom yellow because they or their division mothers have previously done so in our greenhouse.

 These plants will be shipped bare root.
 Free shipping is included via FedEx Ground, UPS Ground or USPS Priority Mail to continental United States addresses only.
 Sorry we do not ship outside of the continental United States.
 Please see our Terms and Conditions for additional information on shipping and other matters.